-Object storage in the cloud: Is backup needed?
+Object storage in the cloud: Is back-up needed?

 The failure to back up data that is stored in a cloud block-storage service can be lost forever if not properly backed up.

 This article explains how object storage works very differently from block storage and how it offers better built-in protections.

 What is Object Storage?